 Planning assignments and evaluations for your students and monitoring their progress throughout the year is a large part of the job.
 And, like any elementary or secondary school teacher, you may have other duties, such as monitoring student progress, attending faculty meetings, conferencing with parents and completing administrative tasks.

 To become a gym teacher, you’ll need at least a bachelor’s degree and teaching certificate in order to teach at a public elementary or secondary school.
 Requirements vary by state, so contact your state Department of Education to discover teacher certification requirements in your area.

-Your curriculum will include classes like kinesiology, exercise physiology, nutrition, and health and wellness, as well as activity courses such as golf, aerobics, basketball, tennis, racquetball, and other team and/or individual sports.
+Your curriculum will include classes such as kinesiology, exercise physiology, nutrition, and health and wellness, as well as activity courses such as golf, aerobics, basketball, tennis, racquetball, and team and/or individual sports.

 Teachers who major in health and physical education must also complete certification requirements that include completion of approved teacher education courses and hands-on classroom teaching experience.
-This can be accomplished by completing a master’s degree in education or simply fulfilling class requirements and taking a certification test.
+There are professional associations that offer continuing education and certification, such as Society for Health and Physical Educators (SHAPE), and many states have dedicated associations for their territory.
+These requirements can also be accomplished by completing a master’s degree in education or by simply fulfilling class requirements and taking a certification test.